Top Ranking Factors in 2024

 - Increased Conversions: For businesses, aligning content with transactional or commercial investigation intent can lead to higher conversion rates, as the content will be tailored to users ready to make a purchase or those close to deciding.

-For content creators and SEO professionals, it’s essential to research and understand the intent behind target keywords and craft content that best serves that intent.
+Content creators and SEO professionals must research and understand the intent behind target keywords and craft content that best serves that intent.

 6. Semantic Search